‘The Walking Dead’ 7×11 Spoilers: Photos, Promo, Sneak Peek, And Synopsis

 Last Sunday on The Walking Dead, Rosita made a comment about how she would be doing things differently.
 Rosita hinted that she thinks they should just start taking from others.
 Some wonder if she will decide to live differently.
 Instead of trying to do the right thing, could her fury lead her to join another group or start hurting others to get what she needs?
 At the very least, her rage will cause her to make rash decisions, which could end up getting herself or others killed.
 Does the “morally challenging decision” have to do with Rosita, is it about Jadis, the Saviors, or maybe something completely different?
 Fans will have to keep watching to find out.

 What do you think is going to happen on The Walking Dead?
-Season 7, Episode 11, titled “Hostiles and Calamities” airs on February 26.
+Season 7, Episode 11, titled “Hostiles and Calamities,” airs on February 26.

 [Featured Image by Gene Page/AMC]